To whom are we beautiful as we go?

 “I feel weird,” I said.
 “I don’t think I can stay.”

-He handed me the keys.
-We decided that he’d meet me as soon as he paid our check and grabbed our food.
-I moved on, relieved to have a purpose–but the further I walked from the restaurant, the less I was sure of where I was, or if could find the parking lot, or the car, or the keys.
+Casey handed me the keys.
+We decided that he’d meet me as soon as he paid our check and grabbed our food to go.
+I moved on, relieved to have a purpose–but the further I walked from the restaurant down the street mall, a walk I’d done a thousand times before, the less I was sure of where I was, or if I could find the parking lot, or the car, or the keys.
+Where had I put the keys?
+Where had we parked?
+How long is this street mall?

-My next impression, after the sound of the siren, was just how many bays there were in the Emergency Room, and how they were only separated by curtains.
+My next impression, after the sound of the siren, was just how many bays there were once I was wheeled from the ambulance into the Emergency Room, and how they were only separated by curtains.

 20 years earlier, when they wheeled me past the reception desk of the Emergency Room in Vermont, I overheard the nurses say, “She’s in labor?”